 This PPT revises 12 Tenses in English.
 Student have to say a positive, a negative and an interrogative form of a sentence.
 They can choose what sentence they want to say by clicking on the appropriate sign on the first slide.
 They can check whether the sentence is correct by clickin on the check button.
 This PPT is good for revising/teaching the different English Tenses in a more enjoyable form.

-4) Click on the number.
-It will take you to a question.
+If you click on the number, it will take you to a new slide.

 This game can be played individually or in teams.
 The two teams can be marked with colours.
 (Red and green)